dEAduction/dEAduction/CONTRIBUTING_V2.md

 You shall then be credited as a d∃∀duction's contributor.
 Nevertheless, respecting the above stages by nowise means that your contribution proposal *will* be accepted.
-Those stages ensure that your contribution fits in d∃∀duction's codebase as much as possible, but we may reject it if necessary.
+Those stages ensure that your contribution fits in d∃∀duction's code-base as much as possible, but we may reject it if necessary.
 Finally, you will not get any kind of financial retribution.
 We are poor anyway.